Introduction to Jira Testing Tool

 - The Jira testing tool uses the MySQL, PostgreSQL, Oracle and SQL as the backend server technology for tracking the bugs and issues in testing tool.

-- The other feature of the Jira testing tool is the flexibility and integration with other platforms.
+- The other feature is the flexibility and integration with other platforms.
 It can be incorporated with other tools like Mercury, GIT, Subversion, Clearcase, team foundation, concurrent version type system and other platforms.

-- The other feature of the Jira testing tool is the capability of incident management and manage the project management activities.
+- The other feature is the capability of incident management and manage the project management activities.

 - The other feature is compatibility with other operating systems.
 It is defined as stage free type tool that means it can integrated with multiple operating system like Linux, windows and many more.